'Caught out': Councillor's surprise at 500 per cent hikes for small number of ratepayers

 The change was adopted in February, despite opposition from 90 per cent of submitters.

-The Regional Council spokesman said rates had not been reviewed in their entirety for about 20 years.
+The council spokesman said rates had not been reviewed in their entirety for about 20 years.

 Most properties facing 500 per cent increases have an average proposed rate of under $600 and 40 per cent will have an average total rates bill of $230.

-“Whilst the scale of change between years is a consideration, so is fairness and equity of who pays for what,” the Regional Council spokesman said.
+“While the scale of change between years is a consideration, so is fairness and equity of who pays for what,” the spokesman said.

 “Rates vary according to the distribution of services and how the rates are apportioned.
 For example, if you benefit from flood control scheme or are within an area covered by passenger transport.”

-He said the outliers with very high percentage changes were generally properties with very high capital values, such as rateable units on the utilities.
+He said the outliers with very large percentage changes were generally properties with very high capital values, such as rateable units on the utilities.

-The Regional Council had proposed a new rates remission policy to deal with outliers like councils and utilities.
+The council had proposed a new rates remission policy to deal with outliers like councils and utilities.

-Hawke’s Bay Regional Council deputy chair Will Foley said he felt “caught out” because the variability of the rates changes were much greater than he expected.
+HBRC deputy chairman Will Foley said he felt “caught out” because the variability of the rates changes were much greater than he expected.

 “We need to look long and hard at our cost structures and what we can do to help our ratepayers.
 It’s not just rates [increasing], it’s insurance, it’s food, it’s fuel, it’s mortgage rates,” Foley said.